Founders and pioneers

 Bernard Jacrot 1926-2016

-Jacrot is considered among the founding fathers of French neutron scattering.
-He was part of the group that first proposed the ILL at the Geneva conference in 1964, and he was the first French associate director of ILL from 1967 to 1973.
+Bernard Jacrot is considered among the founding fathers of French neutron scattering.
+He was part of the group that first proposed the ILL at the Geneva conference in 1964, and he was the first French Associate Director of ILL from 1967 to 1973.

-Bernard Jacrot played an important role in the beginnings of neutron scattering in condensed matter physics in the nineteen fifties, international scientific collaborations in the sixties and structural biology in the seventies and eighties.
+Bernard Jacrot played an important role in the beginnings of neutron scattering in condensed matter physics in the 1950s, in international scientific collaborations in the 60s, and in structural biology in the 70s and 80s.
 His scientific legacy is very much alive through the interdisciplinary applications of neutron scattering that he pioneered.
-After his term of office as the ILL French Director he returned to ILL as senior scientist for biology, to introduce the interdisciplinary physics/biology approach that also paved the way for neutron scattering in soft condensed matter.
+After his term of office as the ILL French Director, he returned to ILL as Senior Scientist for biology, to introduce the interdisciplinary physics/biology approach that also paved the way for neutron scattering in soft condensed matter.

 Anton Oed 1933-2018

 Anton Oed, a passionate inventor and a source of inspiration for many of us today, passed away on 30 September 2018.
 His introduction of micro-strip gas chambers (MSGCs) at the Institut Laue-Langevin (ILL) in 1988 was a decisive breakthrough in the field of radiation detectors.
 It demonstrated a significant gain in spatial resolution and counting rate, and the invention immediately stimulated the development of a new class of micro-pattern gas detectors (MPGDs). [more].